rust-lang/rust-forge/src/libs/maintaining-std.md

 For Libs PRs, rolling up is usually fine, in particular if it's only a new unstable addition or if it only touches docs.

 See the [rollup guidelines] for more details on when to rollup.
+The idea is to try collect a number of PRs together and merge them all at once, rather than individually.
+This can get things merged faster, but might not be appropriate for some PRs that are likely to conflict, or have performance characteristics that would be obscured in a rollup.

 ### When there’s new public items